apache/datafusion-site/README.md

 `site/` and create a PR to merge this branch into `main`.
 When you do so, it will trigger a CI process that will build the site and push it to the branch `asf-staging`.
-Once this completes, the ASF infrastructure will auto publish this staged branch to https://datafusion.staged.apache.org/
+Once this completes, the ASF infrastructure will auto publish this staged branch to https://datafusion.staged.apache.org/ It is important to note that this staging feature only works for branches on the main repo.
+If you are working on a forked repo, you will need to use the docker approach below.

 The most recently run staging CI pipeline will be published to this site.
 If you need to republish any branch, simply rerun the `Stage Site` workflow.